Skip to main content

 };

-After updating babel.config.js, clean your project cache:
+After updating babel.config.js, clean your project:

 npx react-native start --reset-cache